TestGorilla LogoTestGorilla Logo

 2. Are IQ tests for employment legal?

-While job IQ tests aren’t strictly illegal, they can result in discriminatory hiring practices, which, in turn, are illegal in the US and in most countries.
+While job IQ tests aren’t strictly illegal, they can result in discriminatory hiring practices, which, in turn, can create potential legal issues in the US and most other countries.

 According to guidelines by the Equal Employment Opportunity Commission (EEOC) in the US, any employment test must be non-discriminatory and should be a valid measure of an applicant's ability to perform the job.

 Therefore, when using IQ tests for employment, an organization needs to be able to demonstrate the business necessity of using such tests and prove that they aren’t discriminatory towards specific groups of people.
-With standardized IQ tests, that’s nearly impossible to do.
+It is notoriously hard to do so with IQ tests, as they measure general abilities and not specific job-related skills.
+Tests of specific skills, cognitive abilities, and preferences usually have a much more direct connection with day-to-day job tasks.

 3. Should I use IQ tests during hiring?